Particular/docs.particular.net/tutorials/nservicebus-sagas/1-getting-started/tutorial.md

 ##### Auto-population

 One thing we **do not** have to worry about is filling in `OrderId` in the saga data.
 We've already told NServiceBus that `OrderPlaced` and `OrderBilled` can start the saga.
-We've told it that it should look up data based on the `OrderId` of the incoming message.
+We've instructed it to look up data based on the `OrderId` of the incoming message.
 Because it knows these things, when it creates a new `ShippingPolicyData` it knows what the value of the `OrderId` property should be, and fills it in for us.

 So code like this is **not required**: